dfamonteiro/blog/blog/content/posts/factorio-recycler-assembler-loop.md

   0      & 0       & 0        & 0         & 0        \\\\
 \end{bmatrix} $$

-Notice how the last row of $R$ is zeroed out so that legendary items are removed from our system.
+Notice how the last row of $R$ is zeroed out so that the legendary items are removed from our system.
 Let's design our transition matrix $T$ (with some inspiration from the stochastic matrix we created in the previous subchapter):

 $$T = \begin{bmatrix}
   0 & A \\\\